makersmecca/DiscordFileStore/README.md

   <li>Open on browser</li><pre>Go to "http://localhost:5173"</pre>
 </ol>

-You should be able to see the tool up and running on your browser.
+### You should be able to see the tool up and running on your browser.

+### Paste Webhook URL and you're all set!